vuejs/vue-loader/docs/start/spec.md

 </style>
 ```

-More details can be found in [Inline Loaders](../configurations/inline-loaders.md).
+More details can be found in [Using Pre-Processors](../configurations/pre-processors.md).

 ### Language Blocks